Vistaprint: Patents

 One of the company's early hires was an in-house patent attorney.
-It currently holds over 100 patents worldwide.
-The company has described its objective as a "minefield of patents" and has been active in pursuing companies that it considers to be infringing on those patents.
+Vistaprint currently holds over 100 patents worldwide and has stated its objective is to lay a "minefield of patents".
+Vistaprint actively pursues companies that happen to infringe on one of its many patents.

 In 2006, the company filed a patent infringement suit against Print24 GmbH and UnitedPrint.com AG.
 A German court ruled in favor of Vistaprint in July 2007.
 However, after appealing, the German Federal Patent Court ruled in favour of Unitedprint.com, rescinding Vistaprint’s controversial software patent in March 2009.

-Separately, in May 2007, the company filed a patent infringement suit against two Taylor Corporation subsidiaries, 123Print and DrawingBoard.
+Separately, in May 2007, Vistaprint filed a patent infringement suit against Taylor Corporation subsidiaries 123Print and DrawingBoard.

 Partnerships

 In 2007, a strategic partnership was announced with OfficeMax to provide an in-store station in up to 900 OfficeMax stores in the US and Mexico.
 OfficeMax ImPress is an OfficeMax-branded web site for small business printing based on Vistaprint technologies.
 In 2008, Vistaprint announced a strategic partnership with Intuit, a supplier of accounting software, tying their service into Intuit's QuickBooks software using an Intuit-branded web site.
 In 2009, the company also announced it will supply services for the FedEx Office brand.
-The company announced in 2012 that it had entered into a strategic partnership with Staples Inc.
+The company announced in 2012 that it had entered into a strategic partnership with Staples Inc. Vistaprint is also the official jersey sponsor for the Boston Celtics of the National Basketball Association (NBA).
+Vistaprint became Wrexham A.F.C.'s sleeve and back-of-shirt sponsor.